Opioid Induced Constipation QI Program

 - Earn up to 40 RACGP QI&CPD points or 30 ACRRM PDP points upon completion.

-- Currently taking a long-acting opioid analgesic for chronic pain (either cancer-related or non-cancer chronic pain)
+- Regularly taking an opioid analgesic for chronic pain (either cancer-related or non-cancer chronic pain)

 - Currently experiencing constipation